-Since the solar eclipse of 2017, climate and tectonic instability has accelerated across the Earth: Rehearsal for the End Times?
-Predicted fossil fueled climate disruption and superstorm cataclysm?
-Sun-Moon alignment that bulged the Earth’s crust, precipitating earthquakes?
+Climate chaos and ecological instability have accelerated across the Earth and Indigenous wisdom has solutions.
+Is this a rehearsal for the End Times?
+Has the predicted fossil fueled climate disruption and superstorm cataclysm finally come?
+Solar Eclipses — Sun-Moon alignment bulge the Earth’s crust, precipitating earthquakes and other destructive events?
 What really is happening here?
-We survey scientific, religious, and traditional indigenous wisdom for answers.
+We survey scientific, religious, and traditional Indigenous wisdom for answers.

 Apocalypse Here: Solar Eclipse, Hurricanes, Fires, Earthquakes